 Trump's presidency seems to go through a catch-22 challenge in his transformation from 'Candidate Trump' to 'President Trump'.
 The stakes are high whether he keeps the declared pledges he made during his seventeen-month campaign.
 If he insists on fulfilling them, they will be destructive for America before any other nation.
 If he does not, his credibility with his 59 million-man-and-women base will translate into a low approval rating for an incoming president.
 Still, the first scenario raises legitimate fear that the United States could well be at some dark turning point akin to the rise of fascism and totalitarianism in Europe in the early 1930s.
 Trumpism may trickle down though various American institutions in Washington and abroad.
 In his "Terror and Consent: The Wars for the Twenty-first Century" book, former National Security Council staffer Philip Bobbitt affirms there are times when it is incumbent on government officers and officials to "break the law" in order to protect the nation.

 One needs to revisit the evolution of political regimes through the premise and risk of popular representation, while Trump remains the tyrannical soul par excellence.
 According to Plato, one can predict their evolutionary course: from oligarchy, to democracy to tyranny.
 Oligarchies give way democracies when the elites fail, when they become spoiled crazy, and when they develop interests apart from those they rule (as is the case of the Democratic Party and its liberal elite).
-The result as some analysts predicted before the election, democracies give way to tyrannies when mob passion overwhelms political wisdom and a populist autocrat seizes the masses.(31)
+The result as some analysts predicted before the election, democracies give way to tyrannies when mob passion overwhelms political wisdom and a populist autocrat seizes the masses.(42)

 However, the picture may not be that bleak.
 Trump's team of advisors will have to persuade him to relinquish most of those radical positions.
 As it is most likely to happen, he will run the imminent risk of losing his credibility and approval rate in the first one-hundred days at the White House.
-However as of this writing, Trump has not responded to several calls from many liberals, including former Democratic hopeful Bernie Sanders, to rescind the appointment of Steve Bannon as his Chief Strategist.

 Still, global strategist Zachary Karabell argues that "the reality does not match the fear.
 Presidents find themselves constrained from every side-and far more than autocrats or generals.
-Any president would need the active complicity of thousands and thousands of skilled and able bodies to even begin to do what many fear Trump will do."(32)
+Any president would need the active complicity of thousands and thousands of skilled and able bodies to even begin to do what many fear Trump will do."(43)